 Uses: Can be a general power of attorney, which allows one person to act as the other in every respect.
 This would most commonly occur when the person granting power of attorney anticipates becoming unable to act for him or herself, either due to ageing or an upcoming medical procedure.
 Contrast with a special or limited power of attorney, which only gives specific authority which is useful when one will act for the other to accomplish a specific task, e.g., sign documents at a real estate closing.

-Locate & Download: Shop for legal forms, software and document preparation services by clicking the links below.
+Locate & Download: Shop for legal forms, software and document preparation services by clicking the banners below.
 A new window will open taking you to the vendor’s products, but allowing you to return to this page to make additional selections.
-Some vendors additionally allow you to select forms specific to your jurisdiction (law of your state, province, parish or country).
+You can usually find forms specific to your jurisdiction (law of your state, province, parish or country).

 Ask a Legal Question: Visit our Legal Q&A area to see if anyone has previously asked the question you have in mind.
 If so, the answer may be waiting for you.
 If not, you can add your own question for someone to answer.

-More: Go to our Legal Research page and type power of attorney.
+More: Go to our Legal Research page and type [state] power of attorney.